 Michael Gibson-Light

 My book, Orange-Collar Labor, examines lived experiences of prison life and work.
 Following 18 months of ethnographic fieldwork and over 80 interviews conducted within a US state prison, it explores the structure and practices of work behind bars.
-It reveals how prison labor systems today actually reproduce inequalities between prisoner groups in ways that impact experiences inside and preparations for release.
+It reveals how American prison labor systems today reproduce inequalities between prisoner groups in ways that impact experiences inside and preparations for release.

 RECENT PROJECTS